medialab/twitwi/README.md

 ### normalize_profile

-Function taking a nested dict describing a user profile from Bluesky's JSON payload and returning a flat "normalized" dict composed of all [PROFILE_FIELDS](#profile_fields) keys.
+Function taking a nested dict describing a user profile from Bluesky's JSON payload (with the same format as retrieved from [`app.bsky.actor.getProfiles` HTTP endpoint](docs.bsky.app/docs/api/app-bsky-actor-get-profiles#responses)) and returning a flat "normalized" dict composed of all [PROFILE_FIELDS](#profile_fields) keys.
+Be careful not to confuse with the [normalize_partial_profile](#normalize_partial_profile) function which operate on a lighter version of the profile data, retrieved from [follower/follow profile payloads](https://docs.bsky.app/docs/api/app-bsky-graph-get-followers#responses) for example.

+Will return datetimes as UTC but can take an optional second `locale` argument as a [`pytz`](https://pypi.org/project/pytz/) string timezone.

+*Arguments*

+* **data** *(dict)*: user profile data payload coming from Bluesky API.
+* **locale** *(pytz.timezone as str, optional)*: timezone used to convert dates.
+If not given, will default to UTC.

+### normalize_partial_profile

+Function taking a nested dict describing a user profile from Bluesky's JSON payload (with the same format as retrieved from [`app.bsky.graph.getFollowers` HTTP endpoint](https://docs.bsky.app/docs/api/app-bsky-graph-get-followers#responses)) and returning a flat "normalized" dict composed of all [PARTIAL_PROFILE_FIELDS](#partial_profile_fields) keys.
+Be careful not to confuse with the [normalize_profile](#normalize_profile) function which operate on the full version of the profile data, retrieved from [`app.bsky.actor.getProfiles` HTTP endpoint](docs.bsky.app/docs/api/app-bsky-actor-get-profiles#responses) for example.

 Will return datetimes as UTC but can take an optional second `locale` argument as a [`pytz`](https://pypi.org/project/pytz/) string timezone.